ISISNeutronMuon/MDMC/doc/pages/installation/NOCONTAINER_LINUX.rst

  https://github.com/MDMCproject/MDMCv0.2_pilot#egg=MDMC

-When you downloaded the code you are suggested to
+When you downloaded the code you are suggested to uncompress the archive.
+You are not suposed to run various parts of the source code, but tutorials or own refinement procedures which will depend on MDMC code.